kubernetes/community/keps/sig-node/00014-resource-api.md

 it to a higher value, which would prevent its matching compute resources from being matched by lower priority ResourceClasses. i.e., when a ComputeResource matches multiple ResourceClasses with different Priority values, the scheduler will choose those with the highest Priority.
 Supporting multiple ResourceClass matching also makes it easy to ensure that existing pods requesting resources through raw resource name can continue to be scheduled properly when administrators add ResourceClass in a cluster.
-To guarantee this, the scheduler may just consider raw resource as a special ResourceClass with empty resource metadata constraints.
+To guarantee this, the scheduler may just consider raw resource as a special ResourceClass with empty resource metadata constraints and priority higher than any resource class.

 Because a ComputeResource can match multiple ResourceClasses, Scheduler and Kubelet need to ensure a consistent view on ComputeResource to ResourceClass request binding.
 Let us consider an example to illustrate this problem.
 Suppose a node has two ComputeResources, CR1 and CR2, that have the same raw resource name but different sets of properties.
 Suppose they both satisfy the property constraints of ResourceClass RC1, but only CR2 satisfies the property constraints of another ResourceClass RC2.
 Suppose a Pod requesting RC1 is scheduled first.
 Because the RC1 resource request can be satisfied by either CR1 or CR2, it is important for the scheduler to record the binding information and propagate it to Kubelet, and Kubelet should honor this binding instead of making its own binding decision.
 This way, when another Pod comes in that requests RC2, the scheduler can determine whether Pod can fit on the node or not, depending on whether the previous RC1 request is bound to CR1 or CR2.